aplanas/openSUSE-FDE/notes-about-fde.md

   + This has not been agreed, so this is only my own opinion (aplanas)

   + Stage 1 (MVP)
-    - Grub2 as is mostly today, with a patch to support boot loader layout
+    - Use Grub2 as the boot loader
+    - Add bootloader specification patch to grub2
-    - Implement boot loader specification layout in ESP
+    - Implement boot loader specification layout in ESP during the installation (YaST)
     - Move boot into the ESP (moving the kernel and the initrd)
+	- Resolve the problem with the kernel and initrd rollback, maybe synchronizing the number of snapshots with the number of kernels / initrd present (this will have the problem of different kernel command lines, that will invalidate the PCR)
+    - Provide a tool that will write the TPM policy in the boot config file (that links the kernel, initrd, kernel command line and the snapshot), later this tool will write the policy in the LUKS2 metadata, so cryptenroll can unlock the device
-    - Clean boot partition and FDE for the rest
+    - Clear boot partition and FDE for the rest
-    - Implement the steps from [8] inside YaST
+    - Implement the steps from [8] inside YaST to delegate in systemd-cryptenroll the unlock of the encrypted volume
-    - Enable data authentication in the encrypted volume
+    - Enable data authentication in the encrypted volume (libstorage-ng patch)
-    - initrd creation from the FDE side
+    - Still create the initrd from the FDE side (like is done today with the triggers)
     - Use an in-house tool to predict the PCRs 4, 5, 7, 8 and 9

   + Stage 2 (Complete solution)
-    - Add bootloader specification patch to grub2
-    - Update YaST to deploy the ESP under this layout
-    - Include the new rollback code for the new ESP layout
     - Use dm-integrity with keyed hash from a TPM for an unencrypted /usr
 	- Main initrd still delivered at clean, with no encryption
     - Use systemd-sysext, mkosi and a local signature to create initrd